Preventing Abuse and Neglect of Older Adults

 Living together with older adults may create family tensions.
 In some cases, family pride can keep abuse hidden.
 However, caring communities can help protect people from abuse and neglect.

-Abuse and neglect can have long-term adverse effects on the health and well-being of older adults.
-These effects may be lessened by emotional support from family and friends, and by the older adult’s perception of having some control of the situation.
-Health effects do not occur the same way for everyone.
+Abuse and neglect can have harmful long-term effects on the health and well-being of older adults.
+The health effects will vary from person to person depending on their situation.
+These effects may be lessened if the older adult has emotional support from friends and family, and if they feel like they have some control over the situation.

-Living with abuse and neglect can significantly increase a person's chances of becoming ill or dying early.
-The stress of living with abuse or neglect may also worsen other health concerns.
+Living with abuse and neglect can increase a person's chances of getting sick or dying sooner.
+The stress of living with abuse or neglect may also make other health concerns worse.

 Individuals who cause abuse and neglect to older adults often threaten, harass, or intimidate them.
-They may cause fears in older adults by threatening to not let them see their grandchildren or threatening to leave them alone or place them in a residential care facility.
+They may cause fears in older adults by threatening to not let them see their grandchildren, threatening to leave them alone, or place them in a residential care facility.

-Older adults often experience stress, worry, anxiety or depression as a result of abuse and neglect.
+Older adults often feel stressed, worried, anxious or depressed as a result of abuse and neglect.
 They may feel shame, guilt, or embarrassment that someone in the family or someone close has harmed them.
 An older adult who feels abused or neglected usually loses trust in the person who causes the harm.

 Some older adults who have experienced abuse earlier or throughout their lives may use alcohol or prescription drugs to help them with sleep, anxiety, or other concerns.